“Can You Crush a Radical?”

 People and then Parliament Hall where he was tried for sedition (and

 where his opponents are commemorated).
-Muir managed to escape from
+We shall continue to the

-continue to the Political Martyrs’ Monument in Calton cemetery erected to
+Political Martyrs’ Monument in Calton cemetery erected to commemorate

-commemorate Muir and his colleagues before we finish at the Scottish
+Muir and his colleagues before we finish at the Scottish Parliament where

-Parliament where Gordon Macdonald, MSP, will show us round the
+Gordon Macdonald, MSP, will show us round the building.

 Would Thomas Muir have approved of Holyrood?